edgeimpulse/workshop-particle-p2-inference/README.md

 | INT1       | Not connected |
 | INT2       | Not connected |

+> **Important!** You must register your P2 on your Particle account before continuing

+Plug your P2 into your computer.
+Head to [https://docs.particle.io/device-setup/](https://docs.particle.io/device-setup/) and follow the instructions to register it.

 ## Repository contents

 The source code for this example can be found in the *src/* directory.
 You probably want to look at *src/main.cpp*.
 This contains the application demo for performing live inference by reading from the ADXL362 accelerometer.